-See Juicing Recipes for Best's, Cataracts & Conjunctivitis, Diabetic Retinopathy, Floaters, Glaucoma, Lattice Degeneration, Macular Degeneration, Choroidopathy, & Choroidal Neovascularization, Optic Neuritis & Leber's, and Retinitis Pigmentosa.
+See Juicing Recipes for Best's, Cataracts & Conjunctivitis, Diabetic Retinopathy, Floaters, Glaucoma, Lattice Degeneration, Macular Degeneration, Choroidopathy, & Choroidal Neovascularization, Optic Nerve: Optic Neuritis, Optic Nerve Atrophy, Leber's, and Retinitis Pigmentosa.

 Making freshly juiced drinks of mostly organic fruit and vegetables is a critical part of the process of healing your eyes and body.
 The health of your eyes is tied to the health of your body.
 Juicing is a great way to get the freshest, purest nutrients into your body in the most easily digested manner - and in turn having those nutrients readily available in the quickest time.
 It can take only several minutes for nutrients from fresh juice to be utilized by your body.
 And once they are in your body, they are carried through the blood stream to your eyes.